-Minimum Benefit Amount and Cost-of-Living Adjustment (COLA)
+Minimum Benefit Amount and Cost-of-Living Adjustment ("COLA")

-For covered members with at least 30 years of creditable service, there is a minimum benefit payable under the GLI Program.
-The minimum benefit was set at \$8,000 by statute.
-This amount is increased annually based on the VRS Plan 2 COLA adjustment and was increased to \$8,279 effective July 1, 2018.
+For covered members with at least 30 years of service credit, there is a minimum benefit payable under the GLI Program.
+The minimum benefit was set at \$8,000 by statute in 2015.
+This amount is increased annually based on the VRS Plan 2 COLA calculation.
+The minimum benefit adjustment for the COLA was \$8,463 as of June 30, 2020.